Eczbek/xieite/docs/math/BigInteger/1/root.md

 &nbsp;

 ## Description
-Calculates any root of a `xieite::math::BigInteger`.
+Computes any root of a `xieite::math::BigInteger`.

 &nbsp;